Misiac/workout-journal/readme.md

 </h1>

 <h4 align="center">

-Workout Journal is your go-to fitness companion.
-It offers a user-friendly interface that makes analyzing and analyzing your fitness journey effortless.
-With Okta's secure user authentication, your data is always safe.
-The application provides detailed analysis of your workout sessions and generates personalized workout plans that are tailored to your individual preferences.
-Experience a new level of fitness tracking with Workout Journal.
+A fitness tracking application that leverages AI for personalized workout analysis and planning.

 </h4>
 <p align="center">
-	<a href="#description">Description</a> •
+  • <a href="#description">Description</a> •
   <a href="#key-features">Key Features</a> •
-  <a href="#requirements">Requirements</a> •
   <a href="#how-to-use">How To Use</a> •
+  <a href="#how-to-deploy">How To Deploy</a> •

 </p>
  <img src="assets/login.jpeg" alt="Login Page">

+## Description

+Workout Journal is a fitness tracking application designed for fitness enthusiasts and professionals alike.
+It offers a user-friendly interface that simplifies the process of logging workout sessions, tracking progress, and analyzing performance.
+The application was primarily developed to provide a more convenient and comprehensive way to analyze workouts on a larger screen, as opposed to the limited view on mobile devices.
+Leveraging the power of OpenAI, the application provides in-depth analysis of workout sessions and generates personalized workout plans tailored to individual fitness goals and preferences.
+In addition to its core features, Workout Journal also includes an admin panel for managing exercise types, muscle groups, and equipment groups, enhancing the flexibility and adaptability of the application.
+With secure user authentication powered by Okta, users can rest assured that their data is always safe.
+Workout Journal is not intended for commercial use.
+This project was developed to explore the capabilities of AI in the context of fitness tracking.
+It serves as a practical tool for personal use.

 ## Key Features